sonai-commits/early-modern-printer-attribution/README.md

    audit, listing the similar printers, and noting the low-to-moderate confidence with the leakage flag explained.
-6. Verifier checks: the answer mentions Roberts, Everingham, Hayes, Tyler, cluster A::0006 — all of these appear in tool results.
+6. Verifier checks: the answer mentions Roberts, Everingham, Hayes, Tyler, cluster A::0006 -- all of these appear in tool results.
-   The answer mentions `compare_printer_fingerprints` and `audit_cluster` — both were actually called.
+   The answer mentions `compare_printer_fingerprints` and `audit_cluster` -- both were actually called.
 Pass.
 7. Answer returned to user, trace saved.

-Typical investigation: 3 to 7 tool calls, 30 to 90 seconds total
-wall-clock time on a recent GPU.

 ### Design Choice